dbrby/hugo/content/cvs/teaching.md

 ---

-**Qualitative Analysis**, Humanities and Social Sciences Graduate School, University of Strathclyde, 2021.
+**Qualitative Methods**, Guest Lecturer, Humanities and Social Sciences Graduate School, University of Strathclyde, 2021.

+**Principles of Research Design**, Graduate Teaching Assistant, School of Government and Public Policy, University of Strathclyde, 2021.